SAP-samples/btp-developer-guide-cap/documentation/eventing/develop/run-app-locally.md

 ## Introduction

-Before you deploy the application to SAP BTP you can run the CAP application locally to test and ensure that your code changes are working.
+Before you deploy the application in SAP BTP, you can run the CAP application locally to test and ensure that your code changes are working.

-## Content
+## Procedure

-1. Open a new terminal in your development environment, by navigating **Terminal&rarr; New Terminal**
+1. To open a new terminal in your development environment, choose **Terminal** &rarr; **New Terminal**.

-2. Run command `cds watch` to start the CAP server
+2. To start the CAP server, run the `cds watch` command.

 3. Make sure you have installed the extension REST Client.
-Go to **Extensions** and search for 'REST Client'.
-In case it is not installed yet, choose **Install**
+Go to **Extensions** and search for **REST Client**.
+If this extension is not installed yet, choose **Install**.

-4. Navigate back to the root folder of you applicaton and create a new file called `request.http` .
+4. Navigate back to the root folder of you applicaton and create a new file called **request.http**.

-5. Copy the code snippet to the file:
+5. Copy the following code snippet to the **request.http** file:

 ```
 PATCH  http://localhost:4004/odata/v4/api-business-partner/A_BusinessPartner('1004100') HTTP/1.1